Skip to main content

 Now, as laws go, the details were also quite clear.
 You are allowed to do any kind of accounting, except doing financial reports, tax reporting, and directing (managing) the accounting of the company - a task reserved for expert accountants.

-Step 1: Registering with the Registry of Commerce
+Step 1: Registering with the commercial register

-The first step to legally doing busienss as a company in Romania is what we set out to do as a business - to help individuals register companies.
-And so, completing our own forms, and submitting them to the registry - first issue appeared - a complaint on using NACE CODE 6920, which, in the registry's opinion at that specific point in time, was reserved only to regulated activities.
+The first step to legally doing business as a company in Romania is what we set out to do as a businessโ€”to help individuals register companies.
+And so, completing our own forms and submitting them to the registry, the first issue appearedโ€”a complaint on using NACE CODE 6920, which, in the registry's opinion at that specific point in time, was reserved only for regulated activities.

-And as such, we filed a complaint to the Commercial Tribunal in Cluj-Napoca, and awaited our court date.
-Time in court was short - we thought the case was simple, and we just reiterated the facts and waited for the opinion of the National Statistics Institute to explain away the misconceptions that led to the wrong decision.
+And as such, we filed a complaint with the Commercial Court in Cluj-Napoca and awaited our court date.
+The court proceedings were briefโ€”we believed the case to be straightforward, and we simply restated the facts and awaited the National Institute of Statistics' explanation to dispel the misconceptions that led to the erroneous decision.

-Such an argumentβ€”that humans are equivalent to pigs because pigs eat apples tooβ€”is something we didn't expect from a specialized tribunal.
-Nonetheless, we had the means to appeal, contest, and attempt to prove, once again, that we were in the right.
+Such an argument, equivalent to the fact that humans are pigs because pigs also eat apples, is something we didn't expect from a specialized tribunal, but nonetheless, we had the form of appeal to contest this and try to prove, again, that we were right.

 Step 3: Our attempt to appeal the decision